ddutchie/breathe/README.md

 -audio\visual and haptic encouragement.

--some third party assets/scripts were used in prototyping.
+Some third party assets/scripts were used in prototyping.
--- Keijiro Noiseball for vertex displacement.
+ Keijiro Noiseball for vertex displacement.
--- Demigrant DoTween for tweens/animations.
+ Demigrant DoTween for tweens/animations.
--- Material Design for UI and Sounds.
+ Material Design for UI and Sounds.
--- Bensound.com for "Relaxing" audio track used as background music
+ Bensound.com for "Relaxing" audio track used as background music